Join other Bright customers who are paying off thousands of dollars of debt.Join Bright

 Most banks allow you to set up funds within your savings account.
 Check your bank account and see what they can do.

 Goals are important.
 They help focus our efforts, reminding us what we're sacrificing for.
 If 20% every month starts to feel tight, a goal can provide extra motivation.
-Labeling it "emergency fund" emphasizes the urgency too.
+Labelling it "emergency fund" emphasizes the urgency too.

 Most experts recommend building an emergency fund with enough to cover three months' worth of your monthly budget - including needs, wants and savings.